akhikhl/wuff/README.md

 ### Copyright and License

-Copyright 2014 (c) Andrey Hihlovskiy
+Copyright 2014 (c) Andrey Hihlovskiy and contributors

 All versions, present and past, of Wuff are licensed under [MIT license](LICENSE).